Operation Cowboy: Background

 After the annexation of Austria to Nazi Germany in 1938, the Lipizzaner Breeding Mares of the Spanish Riding School in Vienna were transferred to an experimental farm in the town of Hostau, in Nazi-occupied Czechoslovakia.
 The goal was to create a race of "Aryan horses".
-The head of the Spanish Riding School, Alois Podhajsky, was a famed German horseman and dressage expert, who had been a bronze medallist at the 1936 Olympics.
+The head of the Spanish Riding School, Alois Podhajsky, was a famed German horseman and dressage expert as well as a bronze medallist at the 1936 Olympics.
 He had also been an Austrian Army colonel, and by 1938 had been enrolled in the Wehrmacht with the rank of major.

 In the final phases of World War II, Hostau was on the advancing path of the Soviet Red Army from the East, and the German soldiers on the farm were unenthusiastic about surrendering to the Russians.
 On the other side, to the West, the XII Corps of the American Third Army was also advancing towards the farm, commanded by General George Patton, racing with the Soviets for the liberation of Prague.

 The morale of the situation was already incredibly low as refugees, out of desperation and starvation, attempted to raid the farm to steal the horses for their meat.
 The soldiers anxiously waited for when the Soviet Red Army would sweep through Hostau and promptly kill the horses for the food or work the animals to death.